tianyang-li/de-novo-rna-seq-quant-1/README.md

 de-novo-rna-seq-quant-1
 =======================

-De novo quantification of RNA-Seq data
+De novo quantification of RNA-Seq data.

+This program uses sequence graphs (splicing graphs) produced by [Trinity](http://trinityrnaseq.sourceforge.net/).

+The version of Trinity used here is **trinityrnaseq_r2012-06-08.tgz**.